jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 and find the 3&#x302;.
 The minor intervals are a fret below the major ones.

-See {% include chapter-link.html slug="major-scale" %} and {% include chapter-link.html slug="interval-scale" %}
+See {% include chapter-link.html slug="major-scale" %}
 for more information.

 ### Inverting intervals